-Because of this mindset, everything we put or not put on the page is geared towards making the visitor buy.
+Because of this mindset, everything we put or do not put on the page is geared toward making the visitor buy.
 If he doesn’t, there’s no alternate route.
 Most blogs promote this mindset through the following popular tips on landing page creation:

 - Don’t put links or navigation.